lwsjs/local-web-server/README.md

   A simple web-server for productive front-end development.

-Synopsis
+<strong>Synopsis</strong>

-  $ ws [<server options>]
+  $ ws [\<server options\>]
   $ ws --config
   $ ws --help

-Server
+<strong>Server</strong>

   -p, --port number              Web server port.
   -d, --directory path           Root directory, defaults to the current directory.
-  -f, --log-format string        If a format is supplied an access log is written to
+  -f, --log-format string        If a format is supplied an access log is written to stdout.
+If
-                                 stdout.
-If not, a dynamic statistics view is displayed.
-                                 Use a preset ('none', 'dev','combined', 'short', 'tiny' or 'logstalgia') or supply a custom format (e.g.
-                                 ':method -> :url').
+                                 not, a dynamic statistics view is displayed.
+Use a preset ('none', 'dev','combined', 'short', 'tiny' or 'logstalgia') or supply a custom format (e.g. ':method -> :url').
   -r, --rewrite expression ...
 A list of URL rewrite rules.
-For each rule, separate the
+For each rule, separate the 'from'
-                                 'from' and 'to' routes with '->'.
+                                 and 'to' routes with '->'.
 Whitespace surrounded the routes is ignored.
 E.g. '/from -> /to'.
   -s, --spa file                 Path to a Single Page App, e.g. app.html.
   -c, --compress                 Serve gzip-compressed resources, where applicable.
   -b, --forbid path ...
 A list of forbidden routes.
-  -n, --no-cache                 Disable etag-based caching -forces loading from disk
+  -n, --no-cache                 Disable etag-based caching -forces loading from disk each request.
-                                 each request.
   --verbose                      Verbose output, useful for debugging.

-Misc
+<strong>Misc</strong>

   -h, --help    Print these usage instructions.
   --config      Print the stored config.